rapidsai/docs/docs/releases/process.md

 2. Fork `branch-M.B` into `branch-M.C` for the new development branch
 3. Switch GitHub default branch of project to `branch-M.C`
 4. Create release `M.C` project board
-5. Notify managers process is complete
+5. Notify project leads process is complete

 ## Releasing